GNAT-Academic-Program/stm32f429disco/README.md

 # STM32F429DISCO Board Support Package (Alire)

-This repository provides an STM32F429DISCO Board Support Package for Alire, a package manager for the Ada programming language.
-The `stm32f429disco` BSP simplifies hardware interaction and integrates with Alire packages to create (Ada, C) applications on this board.
+This repository contains an `STM32F429DISCO` BSP for Alire, streamlining hardware interaction for Ada and C applications on the board.

 ## Demos
 This package is a library.
 Usually, you create applications building upon this crate: